TM-170

-The TM-170 is an armored personnel carrier was announced for the first time in 1978 and entered production in 1979.
+The TM-170 is an armoured personnel carrier was announced for the first time in 1978 and entered production in 1979.
 It was originally designed primarily for use as an APC or an internal security vehicle, but could be adapted for a wide range of other roles.

 The TM 170 was originally developed by Thyssen Henschel which subsequently became part of Rheinmetall Landsystem.
 Today, the TM-170 is considered a legacy product of Rheinmetall MAN Military Vehicles, part of Rheinmetall's Vehicle Systems Division.

 The equivalent vehicle in the current RMMV portfolio is the Survivor R.

 History

 Around 370 TM-170 were produced in total.
 The TM 170 was selected by the German Border Guard (Bundesgrenzschutz) and state police forces to replace the old MOWAG MR 8 series of APCs, designated the SW1 and SW2.
-The TM 170 was designated the SW4 (Sonderwagen 4 for special wagon 4), the SW3 being the armoured version of the Mercedes-Benz 4 × 4 light vehicle.
+The TM 170 was designated the SW4 (Sonderwagen 4 for Special Vehicle 4), the SW3 being the armoured version of the Mercedes-Benz G-Class.
 The first order for 87 vehicles was placed in July 1982 with deliveries running from 1983 onwards.

 The TM-170 is mainly used by Public Order and Crowd Control Police (Bereitschaftspolizei) of the state police forces and airport security enforcement of the Federal Police (Bundespolizei).
 The former Bundesgrenzschutz which was renamed into Bundespolizei in 2005 had a total of 121 TM 170, but these have now been phased out of service.